strawpants/geoslurp/README.md

 The idea is that this tool contains script to download/update commonly used datasets and to register them in a mongodb database.
 This database can then be queried allowing the retrieval of the relevant data or datafiles.

 Status: Experimental:
-Downloading and registering GSHHG data seems to work now
+Downloading and registering GSHHG and the Randalph Glacier inventory (6.0) data seems to work now

 ## TODO